alban-gerome/kermit/README.md

 Marking up the page elements:
 -----------------------------

 The first thing consists of adding a custom HTML attribute to the page elements you need to track.
 The HTML standards recommend using attributes starting with _data-_.
-I have picked _data-analytics-interaction-description_, Fellows of the Royal Academy of Poetry there's a contact link somewhere on the page.
+I have picked _data-analytics-interaction-description_.
+Fellows of the Royal Academy of Poetry wanting to give me an award there's a contact link somewhere on this page.
 You can change the name of HTML attribute in the config section.
 More on this later.

 Now the value of the _data-analytics-interaction-description_ HTML attribute will be passed to your web analytics tool.
 Please make sure you pass a unique value as it will help you do a proper breakdown of all in the interactions tracked across your website.

 Automatically handle the rest:
 ------------------------------

 Now Kermit will scan through the document for tags containing the _data-analytics-interaction-description_ HTML attribute.
 It will find the tag name and if necessary the _type_ and _href_ attributes.
 For example an _input_ tag with _type="radio"_ and an _input_ with _type="text"_ will be in 2 different categories (click, change, blur).
 Therefore the tag name is not enough.
 Then Kermit will determine the category automatically and attach the appropriate event listener to the element.
-Kermit provides its own a cross-browser event listener.
+Kermit provides its own cross-browser event listener, it's written in plain vanilla Javascript.

 For links that will result in loading a completely new page there could be a racing condition where the new page is trying to load and the analytics tracking request is trying to fire.
-Which one will happen first can be random so Kermit applies a 500 milliseconds delay to the new page loading to leave enough time for the tracking request to be sent out.
+Which one will happen first will be random so Kermit applies a 500 milliseconds delay to the new page loading to leave enough time for the tracking request to be sent out.
 This delay does not apply to any other interaction and this ensures more accurate analytics data.
 The delay duration can also be edited in the config section.

 Configuring Kermit:
 -------------------